fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/getting-started/install-fusioncharts-net.md

 ## Configuring Export Handler

-FusionCharts export handler gets automatically installed once you install `FusionCharts.Visualization` nuget package.
+FusionCharts export handler gets automatically installed, once you install `FusionCharts.Visualization` nuget package.
 However, in order to use it, you need to configure the following:

 * Make sure the `PresentationCore` and `WindowsBase` assemblies are referenced in your web project.
-These assemblies are automatically referenced when you install the nuget package, but in case if they are not, then you'll have to manually add them.
+These assemblies are automatically referenced when you install the Nuget package, but in case if they are not, you have to manually add them.

 * Add these dependencies into `web.config`: